Undergraduate Catalog

 Alumni Leadership Scholarship

 Awarded to upper-class students who have demonstrated outstanding contributions to the Lewis & Clark community through their involvement in activities on and off campus.
-Recipients are selected by the Office of Alumni and Parent Programs through an application process each spring.
+Recipients are selected by the Office of Alumni and Parent Engagement through an application process each spring.

 Awarded to students who have strong academic records and demonstrated financial need.
 Endowed scholarships are funded by the annual income from financial gifts held in Lewis & Clark’s endowment.
 The recipients are notified about the specific gift funding their scholarship.
 They may be asked to write a note of thanks to the donor or participate in a donor-recognition event.